eeshansrivastava89/ds-apps-main/README.md

-# eeshans.com — Collection of interactive data scienc web apps + portfolio
+# eeshans.com — Collection of interactive data science web apps + portfolio

 > "The best way to understand data is to build the system that creates it."